-Museo Spazio Pubblico / Public Space Museum is a transdisciplinary, inclusive and plural place that experiments methodologies at the intersection of art, architecture and technology with the aim to investigate the complexity of public space culture.
-It promotes research and training activities, artistic initiatives, workshops, public dialogues and residency programs for artists and researchers, in partnership with Universities, civil society organizations, creative industries, public and private institutions.
+Museo Spazio Pubblico / Public Space Museum is a transdisciplinary, inclusive and plural practice that experiments methodologies at the intersection of art, architecture and technology with the aim to investigate the complexity of public space culture.
+It hosts research and training activities, artistic initiatives, workshops, public dialogues and residency programs for artists and researchers, in partnership with Universities, civil society organizations, creative industries, public and private institutions.
 A particular focus is devoted to the development of impact-driven projects for young generations of future civic leaders, addressing the Agenda 2030 for Sustainable Development.

 “A museum is a not-for-profit, permanent institution in the service of society that researches, collects, conserves, interprets and exhibits tangible and intangible heritage.
 Open to the public, accessible and inclusive, museums foster diversity and sustainability.
 They operate and communicate ethically, professionally and with the participation of communities, offering varied experiences for education, enjoyment, reflection and knowledge sharing.”26th ICOM General Conference, Prague, 24 August 2022